 And if the driver was the victim of a forced blood draw, a skilled DUI defense attorney will be extra vigilant.
 As well-known Barstow DUI defense attorney Michael Scafiddi23 explains:

-Charged with DUI in California?
+Charged with DUI?
 Call us for help…

-If you took a blood test after you were arrested for driving under the influence in California, our DUI defense lawyers may be able to help.
+If you took a blood test after you were arrested for driving under the influence in California, our DUI lawyers may be able to help.

 Call us to speak to an experienced California DUI defense attorney in your area.